 - communicate appropriate testing procedures for all required assessments throughout your district

 - ensure these procedures are followed and to help schools understand their test results

 - ensure all students in tested grades participate in the appropriate assessment

 We understand that many DACs wear more than one hat in their districts.
 We are providing these resources to help you manage your testing responsibilities.
 For a high-level yearly snap-shot of assessment responsibilities go to DAC responsibilities.
 For a more detailed assessment-specific timeline, go to the calendar tab under each assessment.

-DACs must establish good communication and work closely with the ELL Coordinator, Special Education Director, NAEP Coordinator, technology coordinator, and the WISEdata Administrator in your district.
+DACs must establish good communication and work closely with the EL Coordinator, Special Education Director, NAEP Coordinator, Technology Coordinator, and the WISEdata Administrator in your district.

 The purpose of this training is to familiarize new District Assessment Coordinators (DACs) with respective statewide assessment responsibilities and for anyone who may need refreshment in this area.
 This module will serve as a road map to key information and resources such as Trainings, Calendars, Resources, Accommodations & Accessibility information, Technology Requirements, Practice tests & Sample Items, Frequently Asked Questions etc. It will also cover the role and responsibilities of the DAC around collaboration, communication, training, test security, accommodations, student data, and reporting.

 If you need access to or have forgotten your password to a testing portal/system, contact the specific test helpdesk or Phil Cranley at DPI (608) 266-9798.

 For more complete information on test security you may view trainings and test security manual available under the test security tab for each assessment.